Talent Management – Definition, Importance, & Components

 Enhancement Of Performance

-Talent management process aims to improve the level of performance of employees in the current position and makes them ready for the next level transition.
-It poses challenges before them, provides them with the opportunity to showcase their best and play a significant role in the company’s growth.
+The talent management process aims to improve the level of performance of employees in their current position and make them ready for the next level of transition.
+It poses challenges before them and provides them with the opportunity to showcase their best and play a significant role in the company’s growth.

 Accurate Decision Making